 It’s dimpled appearance.
 Dimples are indents made all over the dough surface.

 These indents are then filled with good quality olive oil which gets absorbed during baking.

 After the dough rises, top with your favorite veggies, herbs and bake as directed.

 - Olive oil is the key ingredients so use it generously.
 A good quality olive oil brings out a great flavor and bakes a crispy bread with a soft and light interior.

-- Since I had placed the dough in a slightly warm oven, the dough took 30-35 minutes to rise.
-The warmer the place the faster the dough will rise.
+- Place the dough in a slightly warm oven.
+For me, the dough took 30-35 minutes to rise.
+The warmer the place, the faster the dough will rise.
 It may take longer for some.